ncmoliver/ai-case-study/README.md

 ## Results

 * What has been the business impact of this company so far?
-    - The business impact of ShotTracker has been steadily growing.
+    - The business impact of ShotTracker has changed the game dramatically.
+Coaches now have iPads on the sidelines, that keep them up to date and informed on team/player performance metrics.
+Live broadcast televised games have changed, where they are able to show charts, graphs, and court zone maps to viewers.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

-    Some core metrics th
+    **Player Performance***Player Efficiency Rating: This measures each players positive or negative contributions.*
+    **Player Development***Player and coaches receive objective analysis on player and team strengths and weaknesses.*
+    **Team

 * How is your company performing relative to competitors in the same field?